mgrouchy/mikegrouchy.com/content/blog/2013/03/yes-your-code-does-need-comments.md

 > "Code is far better describing what code does than English so just write clear code"

 This is usually the blowback you get from comments like the ones above.
-I don't disagree, programming languages are definately more precise then English.
+I don't disagree, programming languages are definitely more precise then English.
 What I don't agree with is the idea that if the code is clear and understandable that comments are unneeded or don't have a place in modern software development.

 So knowing this, what kind of comments am I advocating for?
 I'm advocating for comments as documentation.
-Comments that explain what a complex peice of code does, and most importantly what an entire function or Class does and why they exist in the first place.
+Comments that explain what a complex piece of code does, and most importantly what an entire function or Class does and why they exist in the first place.

 So what is a good example of the kind of documentation I am talking about?
 I think [Zed Shaw's](http://twitter.com/zedshaw) [Lamson](http://github.com/zedshaw/lamson) is a fantastic example of this.
-Here is a code exerpt from that:
+Here is a code excerpt from that:

 ```python